 Information for Institutions of Higher Education

-The Commonwealth Dual Enrollment Program (CDEP) is offered within the public higher education system in Massachusetts.
+The Commonwealth Dual Enrollment Partnership (CDEP) is offered within the public higher education system in Massachusetts.
 To be eligible for CDEP funding, a community college, state university, or University of Massachusetts campus must plan and develop dual enrollment opportunities with the following guidelines:

 - Offer a variety of college-level courses in multiple disciplines.